Huamango: System A

-This set includes a two bodied overlaid structure with stairway on the west side.
-An altar is located at the front, in the center of a square, which is surrounded by residential houses foundations, probably for the ruling class.
+This set includes a two-bodied overlaid structure with stairway on the west side.
+An altar is located at the front, in the center of a square, which is surrounded by residential house foundations, probably for the ruling class.

 System B

 It consists of a temple basement with three overlaid bodies, stairway with sloped wall (alfarda).
 In front of the structure is a small altar, with several residential structures surrounding it.
 Some of the monuments were coated with small imbricated stone slabs (overlaid as a roof tiles), a characteristic practice of the Otomi architecture.
 Archaeological investigations have shown that temples and rooms were roofed with a wooden beam structure, covered with a thick clay sealing layer.
 All buildings had stucco floors and stone furnaces, probably used for cooking, burning incense or as room heating stoves.

 Structures

 The ceremonial center covers 300 m (north-south) and 200 m (east-west).
 Released buildings are as follows: